Introduction:

 Overview of the Sony a6300:

-The Sony a6300 is a compact yet powerful mirrorless camera designed to cater to the needs of both photography and videography enthusiasts.
-Launched as a successor to the popular a6000, it boasts significant upgrades, including a 24.2-megapixel APS-C sensor, 4K video recording capability, and a remarkable autofocus system with 425 phase-detection points.
+The Sony a6300 is a small mirrorless camera that is very powerful and it can meet the needs of both photography and videography enthusiasts.
+It was launched as the successor to the very successful a6000 and it comes with some major improvements.
+These improvements include a 24.2-megapixel APS-C sensor, 4K video recording feature, and an outstanding autofocus system with 425 phase-detection points, among others.

 The Controversy Surrounding Image Stabilization: